Dental Guide for Cats

 Did you know that February is National Pet Dental Health Month?
-The American Veterinary Medical Foundation has made this month a designated time to raise awareness of periodontal health in our pets.
+The American Veterinary Medical Foundation has made February a designated time to raise awareness of periodontal health in our pets.

 Cat's are much more individualistic in personality than most other domesticated animals.
 You know your cat's limits best!
 Try a few different methods and see which one your cat prefers.
 Being patient and gentle throughout the trial process helps create a comfortable and calm environment and will help yield better results.